Healthy Sweet Potato Waffles

 This sweet potato waffle recipe includes a few pantry staples that are easily customized with what you have on hand.

 - Oat flour.
 I prefer purchasing oat flour, but you can make your own very easily.
-Simply place rolled oats in your blender or food processor and process until smooth.
+See my post on how to make oat flour to make it yourself using oats that you already have on hand.

 - Sweet potato puree.
 Canned organic sweet potato puree is an easy option for this recipe.
-You can also bake or microwave a sweet potato until tender, scoop out the flesh and mash with a fork or puree until smooth.
+You can also use leftover baked sweet potatoes — just scoop out the flesh and mash them with a fork!

 - Almond milk.
 The almond milk may be substituted with your favorite milk.